 with Compassionate Resolutions

-We are currently offering closed group sessions online with new cohorts forming each quarter.
+We occasionally offer closed group sessions online.
+Subscribe to the mailing list to receive notifications about new cohorts forming.
 Click here for more information regarding schedule and cost.